 Request maintenance or information for a road maintained by Multnomah County.

 Current, Future and Past Road Projects

 The purpose of the Right-of-Way Permits Section is to manage the public right-of-way in order to facilitate development, preserve and enhance the public's investment in the street system.

 The program coordinates the county-wide response to federal and state clean water regulations.
-The goal of the program is to protect the health of our streams, streamside areas and wetlands.
+The goal of the program is to protect the health of our streams from County operations.

 The Adopt-A-Road Program is an anti-litter campaign.
 It allows citizens to work in partnership with the county by "adopting" a segment of roadway and agreeing to keep it clean.

 Multnomah County Snow And Ice Plan for Roads

 We need your help to continue to meet and exceed your transportation needs.
 Please take a few minutes to give us your impression of Multnomah County’s road system and let us know how we're doing. ...

 Due to declining revenues and increasing costs, Multnomah County will be reducing some road services.